 This technique is by far the simplest workaround that will teach you how to stop the TV remote from controlling two TVs.

 Simply grip the rear top of your remote with your left or right hand.

-You will notice that your pinky and ring fingers will start forming a tunnel around the remote’s infrared sensors, so the signal goes only to the direction you wish it to.
+You will notice that your pinky and ring fingers will start forming a tunnel around the remote’s infrared sensors, so the signal goes only in the direction you wish it to.

-This “hand tunnel” will allow you to control each TV individually, as long as you’re pointing the remote and your hand towards its direction.
+This “hand tunnel” will allow you to control each TV individually, as long as you’re pointing the remote and your hand toward its direction.